atolusic/firebase-chat-app/README.md

-## Firebase Chat App - Realtime React with Firebase Tutorial
+## Firebase Chat App - Realtime React with Firebase

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).